Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

     - Create a new group, of type `Mail-Enabled Security`, which we will assume is called `loneworker`.

     - Give it an email.
-This email should be one that stops people accidentally inviting it to meetings - so do not give it something that can easily be confused with the lone worker shared mailbox mail.
+This email should be one that stops people accidentally inviting it to meetings - so do not give it something that can easily be confused with the lone worker shared mailbox mail. `nomailsg@example.com` is a good example.

     - Description I picked was "Users whose accounts the loneworker app can access"

-- Add the worker that you want to the group
+- Add the shared mailbox to the group

     - Find the group